Search This Blog

 Mount Abu to Nainital

-We left Abu at 3 a.m. on the 30th Oct, to catch our train that was to pull out at 4.25 a.m.
-When we got to the station, I asked the taxi driver to stop at the far end to avoid having to climb the overhead bridge to platform No. 2..
-I hobbled all the way around to the end of the platform and reached the second platform.
-Jen and the driver were a great help to encourage me along.
+We left Abu at 3 a.m. on October 30th to catch the 4:25 a.m. train.
+As we reached the station, I asked the taxi driver to stop at the far end so I wouldn’t have to climb the overhead bridge to reach platform No. 2.
+Hobbling my way along; I made it with the help of Jen and the driver.
+Their support meant the world to me.

 Eurasian Collared Dove (Taken Marwar Jn station)